Global bifurcation for corotating and counter-rotating vortex pairs

+Finally, from Remark~\ref{rem:analytic} and thanks to $\mathcal{U}_1$ (which prevents any singularities in $\ep$) we obtain the fact that the operator $\mathscr F$ is real-analytic.

-\begin{proposition} $\mathscr F:\mathcal{U}\times\R\rightarrow \mathcal{Y}$ is well-defined and real-analytic. \end{proposition}
+\begin{proposition} $\mathscr F:\mathcal{U}\rightarrow \mathcal{Y}$ is well-defined and real-analytic. \end{proposition}

-Although of lessor importance for the construction of the local curve, Proposition \ref{prop-welldef} will be key for the global continuation.
+Although of lesser importance for the construction of the local curve, Proposition \ref{prop-welldef} will be key for the global continuation.
 Indeed, the analyticity of our operator gives us access to powerful global bifurcation theorems.